 How are learning disabilities treated?

-The treatment of learning disabilities depends on which disability the child has.
-They will need special help from a trained teacher to overcome their problems with learning.
+The treatment of learning disabilities depends on the type of disability your child has.
+They will need special help from a trained professional that targets their area of need.

 Learning disabilities are recognised as disabilities under the Australian Disability Discrimination Act.
 That means your child has the same rights to education as any other child.
 The school should also make reasonable adjustments to support your child in their learning.